Just Kind Words

-If we are honest, we all like kind and encouraging words, and sometimes that is enough – a kind word can lift someone up and make a difference, even change their day for the better.
+If we are honest, we all like kind words and sometimes that is enough – a little encouragement can lift someone up and make a difference, even change their day for the better.
 But there are also times when words alone are not enough to encourage or make a difference, there is a need for practical help and we may be just the one who is able to give it!

 In the early church the apostles recognised the gift of encouragement in Joseph of Cyprus.
 He was a Levite who had converted to be a follower of Jesus Christ, who was living in Jerusalem and a member of the early church.
 This man was such an example of someone with the gift of encouragement that the apostles changed his name, I suppose we would say they gave him a ‘nickname’, a name that they felt described him perfectly – Barnabas which means ‘son of encouragement’.

 At this time in the early church, we are told that no-one was in need as ‘the believers shared all that they had.’
 There was such unity among them that those who had land or property sold what they had and brought the money to the apostles to be shared out to those in need.
 Barnabas sold a field that he owned and brought all the money to the apostles laying it at their feet.
 This was a symbolic act of reverence, showing his respect for their authority and his trust in them, to act fairly and to care for those in need.